 5. Acceptable Evidentiary Sources Relevant to Promotion: Each department, school, college, or the Library must specify acceptable additional evidentiary sources for teaching, service, and professional growth and development.
 The evidentiary sources listed below are broadly applicable to faculty across the manifold disciplines represented at the University of West Georgia; each program, department, school, college, or the Library must specify acceptable additional evidentiary sources for teaching, service, professional growth and development, and student success activities.
 Faculty should list and explain in each category which activities contribute to or enhance student success, consistently identifying these by insertion of an asterisk [] with each Student Success Activity.
-In addition, faculty may include student success activities that are not embedded in the other categories.
-Additional evidentiary sources must be approved by the faculty and the Dean of the respective school or college, the Vice President for Academic Affairs/Provost, and must be published in the academic unit's respective promotion and tenure documents.
+In addition, faculty may include student success must be approved by the faculty and the Dean of the respective school or college, the Vice President for Academic Affairs/Provost, and must be published in the academic unit's respective promotion and tenure documents.